 I sang in the choir in Elementary School.
 It was enjoyable and taught me how to harmonize.
 I also pretended to play the trombone in Elementary School but I’m not sure that I fooled anyone.
 In seventh grade I switched to percussion.
 I liked that.
 I took five private drum lessons.
 Then I quit them, but I still played in the school band (and loved it) and after a few years I started playing along to Led Zeppelin CD's.

 I started writing songs on the piano when I was pretty young.
 They were terrible and rife with copyright infringement but I didn’t know and I didn’t care.
 I started recording them on boom boxes.
 A few years later, around the age of thirteen, I figured out overdubbing by using a dual boom box setup while I recorded a track called Kamikaze Hitmen.
 The song was just as good as it sounds.

 When I was fifteen I started jamming with Kirk and Brian.
 We were sort of called The Barefoot Band.
 We played our first show in February of 1992 at Dean Jr. College in Franklin Massachusetts (we got paid for it too)!

 When I was eighteen I bought a guitar, and taught myself how to play it by taking it with me everywhere.
 Random folks would often ask me if I knew this song or that song and I would say “I don’t know any songs”.
 They would walk away after that.
 Soon after Kirk and I teamed up with Justin in what would be called Majic Bullets.
-We played our first of many shows at Scarlett O’Hara’s in Hartford, CT on July of 1994 just as I turned nineteen.
+We played our first of many shows at Scarlett O’Hara’s in Hartford, CT in July of 1994 just as I turned nineteen.
 We recorded our first album at Flight Path Productions in Granby Connecticut in 1995 (Good Enough for Government Work).
 We continued to write and perform until August of 1997.
 Then I moved to Colorado for a year.

 In Colorado, I played with Dark Dave.
 We recorded an unreleased album called Funky Backwoods Tea Farmers Volume One.
-Dave was amazing, I was not very good, but we had fun.
+Dave was amazing.
+I was not (but we had fun)!